 In this paper, we present and evaluate a browser notification which shows users how long they on average switch away from a task.
 We evaluated the notification in two settings.
 Study 1 was an online experiment in which participants had to enter numeric codes into an online form, which they had to retrieve from a message sent to their personal email.
-The aim of the study was to investigate whether the notification could reduce the duration and number of switches, and whether this improved task performance.
+The aim of the study was to investigate whether the notification could reduce the duration and number of switches, and whether this then led to measurable improvements in task performance.
 Results show that the experimental group who received a notification made shorter switches than the control group.
 In addition, they completed the data entry task faster and made fewer data entry errors.
 The aim of Study 2 was to understand how users would use the time information to adapt behaviour in their own work.
 The notification was implemented as a browser extension and deployed among nine office workers to use during data entry work.
 Participants could select a task they wanted to focus on, and received a notification on their average switching time upon every switch they made away from the task.
-After two weeks, we conducted semi-structured interviews with the participants to discuss their experience using the extension.
-We found that the notification was a trigger for participants to reflect on what they were doing during prior interruptions, and where possible they tried to cut out unnecessary time and reduce unnecessary interruptions.
+After two weeks, we conducted semi-structured interviews with these participants to discuss their experience using the extension.
+We found that the notification was a trigger for participants to reflect on what they were doing during prior interruptions, and where possible they tried to cut out unnecessary time and reduce unnecessary interruptions. <<This work is important because?
+It makes XXX contribution.
+Etc>> This work contributes to understanding xxx, and how an increased awareness of interruption durations might help users address this.

 BACKGROUND